Fine Arts Scholarships

 - Professional Resume– REQUIRED – This is a standard resume containing education, work experience, and personal/professional achievements.
 Please note that you must follow standard resume format; please include your name, contact info, etc. (2 page maximum

 - Official Award Letter from UNM Office of Financial Aid – OPTIONAL – Students wishing to be considered for need-based scholarships are asked to provide a copy of the official awards letter extended by UNM’s Office of Financial Aid, indicating the student’s level of financial need.
+This can be accessed from your Financial Aid tab in LoboWeb.

 - From Faculty: Two (2) Letters of Recommendation

 Student Instructions: First, identify and contact two faculty members to see if they will agree to write you a letter of recommendation.
 When submitting the official application, you must provide the names and official UNM email addresses of the two faculty members who’ve agreed to submit a letter of recommendation.
 At least one (1) of your faculty references MUST be associated with the College of Fine Arts department that will be granting your degree.
-Your second reference can be interdisciplinary/from any department at UNM, but they should still be able to provide relevant insight into your abilities or experience as a performer and/or artist.
-Please also note that we will NOT accept letters of recommendation forwarded from student email accounts.
-Faculty letters are due by March 22, 2020; please reach out to possible references as early as you can to ensure they will be able to schedule a time to create your letter.
+Your second reference can be from any department at UNM, but they should still be able to provide relevant insight into your abilities or experience as an artist.
+We will NOT accept letters of recommendation forwarded from student email accounts.
+Please reach out to possible references as early as you can to ensure they will have time to create your letter by the application deadline.
+It is the applicant’s responsibility to contact faculty and request a letter of recommendation in accordance with the guidelines above.
+Our office will not contact the faculty on your behalf to request the letters.

 Faculty must submit the letters of recommendation directly to firstname.lastname@example.org with your name in the Subject Line.
 The letter should include your first and last name with UNM Student ID#.
 Late letters render the application incomplete and thus will not be considered.